egor-tensin/blog/_posts/2020-02-24-ssh-tunnel-windows.md

 client computer has access to, via a remote SSH server.
 It works like this:

-* your SSH client establishes a connection with the SSH server,
+* your SSH client establishes a connection to the SSH server,
-* the client asks the server to listen to a port of your choosing and forward incoming requests to the client,
+* the client asks the server to listen on a port of your choosing and forward incoming requests to the client,
 * the client forwards incoming requests to the destination host.